 How are the labor force components (i.e., civilian labor force, employed, unemployed, and unemployment rate) defined?

 - Civilian labor force.
-Included are all persons in the civilian noninstitutional population classified as either employed or unemployed.
-(See the definitions below).
+Included are all persons in the civilian noninstitutional population ages 16 and older classified as either employed or unemployed.

 - Unemployment rate.
-The ratio of unemployed to the civilian labor force expressed as a percent [i.e., 100 times (unemployed/labor force)].
+The unemployed percent of the civilian labor force [i.e., 100 times (unemployed/civilian labor force)].

 What is the American Community Survey (ACS), and what is the relationship between the LAUS and ACS labor force estimates?

-For more information on the ACS and how its data compare to LAUS estimates, see American Community Survey (ACS) Questions and Answers.
+For more information on the ACS and how its data compare to LAUS data, see American Community Survey (ACS) Questions and Answers.

-For more information on the statistical areas defined by OMB, see Federal Statistical Area Designations Based on Census 2000.
+For more information on the statistical areas maintained by OMB, see Federal Statistical Area Delineations.

 What are labor market areas (LMAs)?